cvg/lamaria/README.md

   <em>Figure 1: Overview of the LaMAria dataset and benchmark.</em>
 </p>

-In this repository, you can find scripts to conveniently download the dataset, evaluate SLAM results, perform data conversions, and run an example visual-inertial optimization pipeline.

 To learn more about the dataset, please visit our <a href="https://lamaria.ethz.ch" target="_blank" rel="noopener noreferrer">main dataset website</a> or read our <a href="" target="_blank" rel="noopener noreferrer">paper</a>.

 ## Table of Contents